TOD-theses/old-paper-T-RACE/thesis_typst.typ

 <tod-candidate-filtering>
 Many of the TOD candidates from the previous section are not relevant for our further analysis.
 To prevent unnecessary computation and distortion of our results, we define which TOD candidates are not relevant and then filter them out.

-A summary of the filters is given in table @tab:tod_candidate_filters and more detailed explanations are in the following sections.
+A summary of the filters is given in @tab:tod_candidate_filters and more detailed explanations are in the following sections.
 The filters are executed in the same order as they are presented in the table and always operate on the output from the previous filter.
 The only exception is the "Same-value collision" filter, which is directly incorporated into the initial collisions query for performance reasons.

 The "Block windows", "Same senders" and "Recipient Ether transfer" filters have already been used in @zhang_erebus-redgiant_2023.
 The filters "Nonce and code collision" and "Indirect dependency" followed directly from our previous theoretical arguments.
 Further, we also applied an iterative approach, where we searched for TOD candidates in a sample block range and manually analyzed if some of these TOD candidates could be filtered.
 This led us to the "Same-value collisions" and the "Block validators" filter.